Create Virtual Learning Lessons for Your Class… and Students Across the Country!

 - Topics that work great are: science labs; compare and contrast documents, images, video clips, etc.; response to an article or image; etc.

-- For question types, use passage based, and multi part to make it easy for students to lump together parts of an activity.
+- For question types, use passage based, and multi part to make it easy for students and to lump together parts of an activity.

 - Learn how to embed multi-media.